-By specializing in developing rooming houses, they were able to build both a successful management business and a profitable real estate portfolio, with over $500K in equity and a passive income of $100K annually.
+By specialising in developing rooming houses, they were able to build both a successful management business and a profitable real estate portfolio, with over $500K in equity and a passive income of $100K annually.

 Mark and Amanda’s singular focus on rooming houses has set them apart from other investors and led to benefits beyond just the investment income.
 Managing their own rentals saves them management fees and gives them the option to make extra money managing other landlords’ properties at premium rates.

 They had three purchases in progress when they joined Dymphna, and the first step was to review those deals to maximize their value.
 Instead of buying finished products to rent, they learned to apply as many strategies as possible to improve each property, and stacking strategies like this has made a big difference in their returns.

 The first deal immediately proved the power of their new strategy.
 It was a single family home priced at $210K.
 Before their property education, they had intended to rent it as-is for around $300 weekly, doing just a little better than break-even on the rent.